 On 14th March,

-/work/scratch (used as intermediate storage by LOTUS jobs, not for general interactive use) will be set up on new storage.
-The following steps will take place:
+/work/scratch (used as intermediate storage by LOTUS jobs, not for general interactive use) was split into two areas.
+You now need to decide which to use:

-/work/scratcharea has been created (same size) on newer storage.
+/work/scratcharea was created on newer storage.
 However, you should configure your software to use this ONLY if you think you need shared file writes with MPI-IO.